 Adults and adolescents who engage in self-harming behaviors often hurt themselves as a way to cope with the problems in their life.
 Self-harming behavior helps these individuals deal with and express deep distress and emotional pain.
 Right after engaging in this destructive behavior individuals may feel better, but this sense of relief is short lived as it is usually followed by feelings of guilt, shame, and self-hatred.
 This can make them want to hurt themselves again.
 The main problem with self-injury is that it is only a temporary cover up for a much greater underlying problem.

 Our hospital for self-harm is an emotional, behavioral, and addiction treatment center that has helped many people age 11 and older learn the skills needed to overcome these damaging actions.
-For over 25 years, we’ve been helping adolescents and adults through our compassionate care, serene environment, and a continuum of care.
+Since 2014, we’ve been helping adolescents and adults through our compassionate care, serene environment, and a continuum of care.
 Our hospital for self-harm offers three different programs: acute psychiatric hospitalization for adults and adolescents, a residential treatment center (RTC) for adolescents ages 11 through 17, and suicide prevention education.

 Helping a loved one get treatment for self-harm